Fort George (Castine, Maine): Detainment and Escape of Wadsworth and Burton

+National Historic Place

 The state of Maine acquired the fort in 1940, and twenty years later provided funds to rebuild a magazine with other improvements.
 The site of the fort's remains is now a park of 7 acre, owned by the state and maintained by the town.

 The site was listed on the National Register of Historic Places in 1969.
 Fort George is the site of Majabigwaduce, the location for Bernard Cornwell's 2010 book The Fort, which is about the Penobscot Expedition.